AndreasJJ/Agile-OpenToolkit/README.md

 The bundle.js should now be located in **/firebase/public**

 ### Deployment
 To deploy to firebase you will first have to download the [firebase CLI](https://firebase.google.com/docs/web/setup?authuser=0#install-cli-deploy).
-After you've logged in and connected your firebase project to the git repo/project, simply run the command:
+After you've logged in and connected your firebase project to the git repo/project folder, simply run the command:
-* ```firebase deploy``
+* ```firebase deploy```

 ## Contribute
 When contributing to this repository, please first discuss the change you wish to make via issue,